 Prerequisite, Enrollment in POC.
 A study of human behavior and human relations as they affect Air Force leadership, and the professional values of military life.
-In addition, the need for discipline, within the military, the study of non-judicial punishment, the courts-martial system are discussed.
+The need for discipline, within the military, the study of non-judicial punishment and the courts-martial system are discussed.